Loading...

 Address Ownership Proof Protocol (AOPP)

 AOPP, or Address Ownership Proof Protocol, is a cryptographic standard used in the cryptocurrency industry to verify ownership of a specific blockchain address.
-This protocol ensures that the person claiming ownership of a digital wallet address can prove it through a secure and verifiable process, enhancing trust and security in digital transactions and regulatory compliance.

 Advanced Persistent Threats (APTs)